Pullusb/GP_refine_strokes/README.md

 ![angle based selection](https://github.com/Pullusb/images_repo/raw/master/gprs_hatching_selector.gif)

 **Select attribute threshold**
-Select strokes or points if attribute (pressure, opacity) is below or above a given threshold
+Select strokes or points if attribute (radius, opacity) is below or above a given threshold
 All the tweaking and options are available in the F9 redo panel
 ![select by attribute](https://github.com/Pullusb/images_repo/raw/master/GPR_select_by_attribute_threshold.gif)